openedx/openedx-k8s-harmony/README.md

 resources.
 The load balancer should **auto-detect** any Open edX instances that get deployed onto the cluster, without a central configuration file.

-Currently, this is a proof of concept, so it uses Traefik as a load balancer (Traefik is the one that the author is most experienced with).
-Traefik is excellent but does not support a high availability setup when it's also managing HTTPS certs, so a future version of this chart could offload cert management onto a separate service or use another ingress controller like nginx+cert-manager.
-Note that the author tried using the Caddy Ingress Controller but it was too immature and buggy.
+Currently, this is a proof of concept, so it uses [Traefik](https://traefik.io/traefik/) as a load balancer (Traefik is the one that the author is most experienced with).
+Traefik is excellent _but_ does not support a high availability setup when it's also managing HTTPS certs, so a future version of this chart could offload cert management onto a separate service or use another ingress controller like nginx+cert-manager.
+(Note that the author tried using the Caddy Ingress Controller but it was too immature and buggy.)

 ## Central Database/Monitoring/etc

-In the future, this chart can also be made to install monitoring, databases, ElasticSearch, or other shared resources that can be used by all the instances in the cluster, following all the best practices.
+In the future, this chart couuld also be made to install monitoring, databases, ElasticSearch, or other shared resources that can be shared by all the instances in the cluster, following all the best practices.
 For now it's just a proof of concept that focuses on load balancing and integration with the existing Tutor plugins/ecosystem.

+Alternately, many of those shared databases can be provisioned outside of the cluster using Terraform, and configured to work with the instances that Tutor deploys.
+That approach is outside the scope of this Helm chart but see [Grove](https://grove.opencraft.com/) for an open source implementation.

 <br><br><br>